What is IP Telephony Service?

 - You cannot keep your current telephone number if you switch from conventional telephone service or Class 1 service to Class 2 service.
 Likewise, users of Class 2 services assigned with telephone numbers switching to any other service providers (including other Class 2 service providers) cannot keep their current numbers.

 Backup power supply

 - Unlike the conventional telephone service, of which electric power is supplied over the telephone line, the equipment that are installed at the customers' premises to support IP Telephony Service such as broadband modems, IP phones, adaptors, and computers all rely on electric power to run.

 - Before you subscribe to an IP Telephony Service, please check with the service provider whether it will provide backup power supply to your telephone set and other related equipment at your premises.

 - When you make an emergency call, your call location is a critical piece of information.
-IP Telephony service providers are required to provide the means for you to update your address whenever you move home or office with your IP Telephony devices.
+IP Telephony service providers are required to provide the means for you to update your location whenever you move with your IP Telephony devices.
 You should check the availability of this service with your service provider.
-You should also update your address immediately after you have moved.
+You should also update your location immediately after you have moved.

 Quality of service